STAT545-UBC-hw-2018-19/hw04-cbnicolau/hw04-cbnicolau.md

 Make a tibble with one row per year and columns for life expectancy for two or more countries.

 -   Use knitr::kable() to make this table look pretty in your rendered homework.
--   Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.
+-   Take advantage of this new data shape to scatter plot life expectancy for one country against that of another.

 ``` r
 head(gapminder)